will2400/hw0/README.md

 5. To resume the VM,  click "Start" in the menu.
 6. Before doing future assignments, you'll have to follow these instructions and choose "Start" to restart your instance.
 Note that Shutting down and Starting the instance will potentially change the "Public DNS" value for that instance, however the URL <name>.cloudapp.net will stay the same.

-*NOTE*: Turning off your machine from the command prompt does not seem to work on Azure, so always turn off the VM through the console (this does work on AWS and Google Cloud, so this is probably an Azure-specific bug).
+*NOTE*: Turning off your machine from the command prompt does not work on Azure (this seems to be "by design" which seems ... strange).